rclone/rclone/MANUAL.md

 Rclone doesn't currently preserve the timestamps of directories.
 This is because rclone only really considers objects when syncing.

-### Rclone struggles with millions of files in a directory
+### Rclone struggles with millions of files in a directory/bucket

-Currently rclone loads each directory entirely into memory before using it.
-Since each Rclone object takes 0.5k-1k of memory this can take a very long time and use an extremely large amount of memory.
+Currently rclone loads each directory/bucket entirely into memory before using it.
+Since each rclone object takes 0.5k-1k of memory this can take a very long time and use a large amount of memory.

-Millions of files in a directory tend caused by software writing cloud storage (eg S3 buckets).
+Millions of files in a directory tends to occur on bucket-based remotes (e.g. S3 buckets) since those remotes do not segregate subdirectories within the bucket.

 ### Bucket based remotes and folders

-Bucket based remotes (eg S3/GCS/Swift/B2) do not have a concept of directories.
+Bucket based remotes (e.g. S3/GCS/Swift/B2) do not have a concept of directories.
 Rclone therefore cannot create directories in them which means that empty directories on a bucket based remote will tend to disappear.

 Some software creates empty keys ending in `/` as directory markers.
 Rclone doesn't do this as it potentially creates more objects and costs more.
-It may do in future (probably with a flag).
+This ability may be added in the future (probably via a flag/option).

 ## Bugs